A Digital Signature Scheme for Long-Term Security: Introduction

 Many applications of the Information Technology, such as encryption of sensitive medical data or digital signatures for contracts, need long term cryptographic security.
 Unfortunately, today's cryptography provides strong tools only for short term security \cite{Bu}.
 Especially, digital signatures do not guarantee the desired long-term security.
 In order to achieve this goal Maseberg \cite{Mas} suggested the use of more than one sufficiently independent signature schemes.
 Thus, if one of them is broken, then it can be replaced by a new secure one.
 Afterward the document has to be re-signed.
 Again we have more than one valid signatures of our document.
 Of course, a drawback of the method is that the document has to be re-signed.

 In order to avoid this problem, it may be interesting for applications with long-term, to base the security of cryptographic primitives on two difficult problems, so if any of these problems is broken, the other will still be valid and hence the signature will be protected.
-We propose in this paper a signature scheme built taking into account this constraint.
+We propose in this paper an efficient signature scheme built taking into account this constraint.
 The following signature scheme is based on the integer factorization problem and the discrete logarithm problem on a supersingular elliptic curve.
 Remark that these two problems have similar resistance to attack, thus they can coexist within the same protocol.
 The use of a supersingular curve allows us to easily build a pairing that we use to verify the signature.
-Note that our system is the first one that combines these two problems.

-Signature schemes combining the intractability of the integer factorization problem and integer discrete logarithm problem were proposed but most of them have proved to be not as secure as claimed \cite{Chen, Harn, Lee, Lee2, Li, Shao, Wei}.
+Several signature schemes combining the intractability of the integer factorization problem and integer discrete logarithm problem were proposed but they have proved either to be enough to solve the one of two problems for breaking the system or to have other security problems \cite{Chen, Harn, Lee, Lee2, Li, Madhur, Shao, Wei}.
+An interesting scheme based on the above problems is GPS \cite{Girault}.
+Furthermore, some recent such schemes are given in \cite{Ismail, Ismail1, Madhur, Vishnoi, Verma, Wei}.

 In section \ref{sscheme} we describe the infrastructure for the implementation of the scheme.
 Then we present the key generation, the generation of a signature and the verification.
-In section \ref{secu} we study the security of the scheme.
 In section \ref{pairing} we show how to build a elliptic curve adapted to the situation and how to define a valuable pairing on it.
 In section \ref{maptopoint} we address the problem of the map to point function and give a practical solution.
+We deal with the performance of our scheme and compare it with others in section \ref{performance}.
 In section \ref{example} we give a complete example that shows that the establishment of such a system can be made in practice.
+In section \ref{secu} we study the security of the scheme.
+Finally section \ref{conclusion} concludes the paper.